BenbenIO/LabArm-Cpp-API/README.md

 * __float Thoughness();__
 <br/>Toughness: try to estimate the thoughness of the grabbed object.
 (This function is still underdevelopment)
 <br/>Output: the averaged estimated thoughness over 5 measurment.

-* __int ObjectDetection();__
-<br/> ObjectDetection: try to predict the type of grabbed object based on the size, toughness and weight though a linear SVM classifier.
-(This function is still underdevelopment)
-<br/> Output the class of the object.
-The function assume the object is already grabbed.

 ### Joystick control
 * __int FindSelectedMotor(uint8_t buttonstate[ ]);__
 <br />FindSelectedMotor: return the id corresponding to a high state of the array buttonstate.
 Used in JoystickControl to find the join to move.